Self-Harming Behavior, Self-injury Treatment

 A common reason for self-cutting was depression, pressure and escape and anger at self.
 Self-cutting was often done impulsively, with little planning, as compared to self-poisoning.
 It was suggested that intervention methods focus on decreasing the issues leading to thoughts of self-harm behaviors.

 If you're involved with self-injurious behaviors, it's important to obtain mental health treatment and to remain in treatment.
 Often, people will seek self-injury treatment in a crisis, and will then stop treatment for self-injury behaviors once the crisis abates.
-This type behavior may increase or reappear during times of stress.
+This type of behavior may increase or reappear during times of stress.
 In psychotherapy, you may be able to explore the reasons behind why you self-injure.
 By tackling the reasons behind these behaviors, it may be possible to decrease or eliminate (stop) cutting and other self-injury behaviors.
 Additionally, medication treatment for underlying psychiatric disorders may be helpful.

 About the author: Susan Wynne, MD, is board-certified in child, adolescent and adult psychiatry and in private practice in San Antonio, Texas.